All Episodes

 Not that that means that he was destined to be killed, but just that he had a rap sheet beginning at age 16.

-We have a whole new reason for CNN and the drive-by media to be outraged and a whole new reason for the president to get involved in the DOJ to get involved, federal investigation, civil rights violations.
+We have a whole new reason for CNN and the drive-by media to be outraged and a whole new reason for the president to get involved in the DOJ to get involved, federal investigations, civil rights violations.

-Uh you you well, you've already got people in New York.
+Well, you've already got people in New York.

-Uh they'll do both at the same time.
+They'll do both at the same time.

-You're not going to abandon uh either site.
+You're not going to abandon either site.

 They are not happy.